-Kleanthis Georgaris, vice president of product at Toptal, is responsible for the evolution of Toptal’s platform and associated products.
-Paul Estes, editor-in-chief of Staffing.com and host of The Talent Economy Podcast, recently sat down with Georgaris to discuss how companies and employees can successfully transition to a remote environment, based on The Suddenly Remote Playbook, published by Toptal.
+Paul Estes, editor-in-chief of Staffing.com and host of The Talent Economy Podcast, recently sat down with Toptal's Vice President of Product, Kleanthis Georgaris, to discuss how companies and employees can successfully transition to a remote environment using the The Suddenly Remote Playbook.
 The following Q&A has been edited for clarity and length.

 Q: Current events have dramatically accelerated the transition to a distributed workforce.
 What advice do you have for a company suddenly trying to manage a remote environment?